|

 assault rifle is fully ambidextrous.
 There are spent case ejection

-ports on both sides, above the pistol grip.
+ports on each side.
 Right or felt side

 ejection can be selected.
 A safety / fire mode selector is also

-located on both sides.
+located on each side.
 It has a semi-automatic mode, burst mode and

 full-auto mode.
 The charging handle slots are cut on the both sides,